 - If you graduate with a major in food innovation, you may also be eligible for membership in the Australian Institute of Food Science and Technology (AIFST).

-- Our Master of Dietetics is accredited by Dietitians Australia (DA).
-As a graduate you can apply for full membership of DA and the Accredited Practising Dietitian (APD) program, to work in all areas of dietetics.
+- Our Master of Dietetics is currently fully accredited by Dietitians Australia.
+As a graduate you can apply for full membership of Dietitians Australia and the Accredited Practising Dietitian program, so you'll be able to work in all areas of dietetics.

 Studying nutrition at Deakin University has a lot of benefits.
 My degree will provide me the ability to inform consumers, stimulate innovative thinking, drive vital conversations and build better health outcomes.